tehachapi-hams/docs-misc/mailing-list/ABOUT.md

 - Announcements or discussion about club events are welcome on this mailing list, since they are generally open to the public.
 - Being a TARA member is not a requirement to be a member of this mailing list.

+This about document is maintained on GitHub, in the [tehachapi-hams/docs-misc repository](https://github.com/tehachapi-hams/docs-misc).